americocunhajr/ElectroM/README.md

 ## Citing ElectroDynamic

 We kindly ask users to cite the following reference in any publications reporting work done with **ElectroMech**:
-- *A. Cunha Jr, M. Pereira, R. Avanço, A. M. Tussetm and J. M. Balthazar, On the reduction of nonlinear electromechanical systems, 2021*
+- *A. Cunha Jr, M. Pereira, R. Avanço, A. M. Tusset and J. M. Balthazar, On the reduction of nonlinear electromechanical systems, 2021*

 ```
 @article{cunhajr2021,